willpower232/TOTPBTF3/README.md

 Exporting the secrets via QR code uses [bacon/baconqrcode](https://github.com/bacon/baconqrcode) but obviously this is optional and shouldn't be difficult to remove.

+I've used the `fetch()` api as the browsers this ends up being used with should have it by now but if you have problems with toggling Light Mode then you should add the [GitHub Fetch Polyfill](https://github.com/github/fetch).

 ## How to use

 After cloning and migrating, run this command to create your user.